-In general, whether Ms. Harris-Jensbach is entitled to termination benefits upon termination of employment depends upon the reason for the termination of employment.
-If she voluntarily resigns or the Company terminates her employment for "good cause," then she is generally not entitled to any termination benefits, although the Company is obligated to pay her prorated incentive for the year of termination in the case of any termination other than for "good cause."
-The Managing Director Agreement also contains post-termination nonsolicitation covenants that continue for 18 months and noncompetition covenants that continue for 12 months (unless the Company elects to waive the non-compete in which case the Company's payment obligation is reduced as set forth in the chart below).
-If her employment terminates as a result of the expiration of the term of the agreement, then she is generally entitled to the post-termination benefits described below (unless the Company waives the non-compete following a termination for "good cause," in which case no payments are owed to her).
+Under her Managing Director Agreement, Ms. Harris-Jensbach was entitled to certain termination benefits upon termination of employment depending upon the reason for the termination of employment.
+If she voluntarily resigned or the Company terminated her employment for "good cause," then she was generally not entitled to any termination benefits.
+The Managing Director Agreement also contained post-termination nonsolicitation covenants that continue for 18 months and noncompetition covenants that continue for 12 months (unless the Company elected to waive the non-compete in which case the Company's payment obligation is reduced as set forth in the chart below).